Victoria Reinhardt, District 7

 Serving residents of the following communities:

 Commissioner Reinhardt has a long history of environmental activism.
 She was a founding board member and was chairperson of the Recycling Association of Minnesota from 1989 to 1991 as well as chairperson of the City of White Bear Lake Recycling Advisory Committee.
-She currently serves as Chairperson of the Ramsey/Washington Resource Recovery Board and Chair of the Solid Waste Management Coordinating Board for the Twin Cities region.
-She is also the Chair of the Energy, Environment and Land Use Steering Committee of the National Association of Counties.
+She currently serves as Vice-Chairperson of the Ramsey/Washington Recycling and Energy Board, Partnership on Waste and Energy and the Energy, Environment and Land Use Steering Committee of the National Association of Counties.

-Since being elected, Commissioner Reinhardt has also been working hard on metro-wide issues such as Transportation, Housing and integration of Geographic Information Systems.
-In 1999 Victoria testified before a Congressional Committee on Government Reform about how local units of government can work together more effectively.
-In 2000 she was given the Bruce F. Vento Distinguished Service Award by the Minnesota Coalition for the Homeless and in 2012 Commissioner Reinhardt was named County Commissioner of the year by the Association of Minnesota Counties.
+Since being elected in 1996, Commissioner Reinhardt has also been working hard on metro-wide issues such as transportation, housing and integration of geographic information systems.
+In 1999, Victoria testified before a congressional committee on government reform relative to how local units of government can work together more effectively.
+In 2000, she was given the Bruce F. Vento Distinguished Service Award by the Minnesota Coalition for the Homeless and in 2012 Commissioner Reinhardt was named County Commissioner of the year by the Association of Minnesota Counties.